The Italian “futuro semplice” is really simple. Quiz & Podcast.

-Essere and Avere, as usual, are irregular.
+Essere and Avere, are irregular.
 Essere is pretty similar to fare stare and dare (sarò, sarai etc…).

 Avere drops the first “E” and goes avrò, avrai etc… instead of averò, averai… This elision of the E is common to other important verbs, for example:

-Finally, talking about irregular verbs, some are shortened and have a double RR.
+Finally, some irregular verbs are shortened and have a double RR.
 For example: